dorianbayart/dorianbayart.github.io/_posts/2016-08-04-tictactoe-game-online.md

 > Tic Tac and what ?!

 TicTacToe !
 That well known game opposing 2 players, trying to align crosses and circles in boxes.
 In this game, you're printing the X and the computer prints the O. The first one who succeed to align 3 of its symbol wins !
 The first player is randomly choosen at the begining.

 Let's [try that TicTacToe game][] now !

-> It too much simple, improve it !
+> It's too much simple, improve it !

 Here are few things I would like to improve :
 * rework how the Artificial Intelligence works
 * add some options, like the level of the computer AI
 * add the possibility to increase the size of the grid
-* allow the user to change the rules
+* allow the user to change the basic rules

-_Feel free to give me some ideas in the comments ! ;)_
+_Feel free to give me some ideas in the comments below ! ;)_

 [try that TicTacToe game]: /games/tictactoe/ "Link to the TicTacToe game"